metal-crow/Dark-Souls-1-Overhaul/README.md

 ### Requirments
 This requires the [Microsoft Visual C++ Redistributable for Visual Studio 2015-2019 ](https://aka.ms/vs/16/release/vc_redist.x64.exe)

 Building from source requires Visual Studio 2017, and access to some private repos (ask metalcrow or SeanP)
+Also build with the release build, debug build is broken atm

 ## Changelist